rlevine/droplet_video_analyzer/README.md

 This is a first pass at a script to extract droplet counts and sizes from video files created with the laser testing device described in the paper.
-The implementation is based on the from the description in the paper.
+The implementation is based on the description in the paper.
 For testing, I've used the video samples published by the Duke team with the paper.